maikeru-desu/petalpost/README.md

 # PetalPost - Modern Flower Shop E-Commerce

 PetalPost is a full-stack e-commerce platform for a modern flower shop, built with Laravel and React.
-It features a responsive design, secure authentication, product catalog management, and a smooth shopping experience.
+It features a responsive design, secure authentication, product catalog management, and a smooth shopping experience with a unique floral-themed UI.

 ![PetalPost Banner](https://via.placeholder.com/800x400?text=PetalPost+Banner)

 ## Features

-- 🌸 Beautiful, responsive UI built with React and Tailwind CSS
+- 🌸 Beautiful, responsive UI built with React and Tailwind CSS with custom floral theming
 - 🔐 Secure authentication with Laravel Sanctum
 - 🛒 Product browsing and shopping cart functionality
 - 💳 Checkout and payment processing
 - 👤 User account management
 - 📱 Fully responsive design for mobile and desktop
 - 🔍 Product search and filtering capabilities
+- 📄 Pagination with a reusable component across product listings, favorites, and orders
+- 💀 Skeleton loading for better UX during data fetching
 - 🌟 Clean, maintainable codebase architecture

 ## Tech Stack